International Middle Years Curriculum (IMYC)

 Research shows that arts education and integration into the curriculum can lead to cognitive and motivational enhancements in learning.
 In addition, this approach offers inclusive learning opportunities for different types of learners.
 Students’ success in the arts is related to the nature of the instruction, which relies on a combination of both verbal and nonverbal teaching.
 Arts integration taps into students’ visual, kinesthetic, and auditory strengths, engaging them more deeply in learning.
 Research confirms that students are more motivated to learn through arts-integrated projects that include music, movement, visual art, and drama.
 In addition to arts-integrated learning in our academic subjects, we promote a well-rounded education that includes the arts as an autonomous part of the curriculum.
 We provide our students with music and visual arts classes during the school day and in our extended day programs.

 CMI’s Middle School academic program is thoughtfully designed to integrate Science, Technology, Engineering, Arts and Math (or STEAM).
 The IMYC provides the framework needed to ensure that interdisciplinary thinking, learning goals and project tasks are connected across these subject areas.
 At the same time, the CMI Curriculum also meets Common Core Literacy and Math Standards, and integrates Next Generation Science Standards (NGSS), International Society for Technology in Education) ISTE standards, and (National Council for Teachers of Mathematics) NCTM Standards.
 This behind-the-scenes alignment of standards and learning goals ensures that students not only develop the 21st-Century knowledge, skills, and understanding they need to succeed in these critical areas, but also have opportunities to experience the wonder, curiosity, discovery and joy that comes with hands-on STEAM exploration.
-For more information about CMI’s STEAM Program, please contact our Director of Technology, Ms. Kathleen Fugle, at firstname.lastname@example.org.
+For more information about CMI’s STEAM Program, please contact our director of middle school, Anthony Washington, at firstname.lastname@example.org, or our director of IT, Derek Morton, at email@example.com.

 To prepare students with the skills required to engage successfully in a globalized world, CMI offers students arts-integrated global language classes in Spanish and Mandarin Chinese.
 Middle School students specialize in either Spanish or Mandarin in order to achieve higher levels of proficiency.